agentsflowdev/agentsflow/docs/guides/quickstart.md

 # Quickstart

-Spin up the SDLC workflow locally and run it end-to-end.
+Spin up the process workflow locally and run it end-to-end.
 The recommended way to run AgentsFlow is as an MCP server using `uvx`.

 ## Prerequisites
 - **uv**: Install via `curl -LsSf https://astral.sh/uv/install.sh | sh`